 Executive Director of the City Bar Justice Center firstname.lastname@example.org

 Suzanne Tomatore has been Deputy Director of the City Bar Justice Center since July 2019.
 Ms. Tomatore has worked at the Justice Center for nearly two decades, including as Director of the Immigrant Women and Children Project and the Cancer Advocacy Project.
-She is currently Co-Director of the Immigrant Justice Project.
+She is the former Co-Director of the Immigrant Justice Project.
 Over the years, she has helped more than a thousand immigrant survivors of violence, and has been a critical voice in the larger local, national, and international conversation about human trafficking and violence.
 She has participated in delegations to Warsaw and Brussels, and lectured on the topic across the United States and abroad, including in Canada, Venezuela, Mongolia, Mexico and the Philippines.
 At the local level, she actively participates in multiple anti-trafficking task forces, including the Brooklyn DA’s Human Trafficking Task Force.
 She has trained pro bono attorneys, judges, community-based organizations, health-care providers, law enforcement and government officials on human trafficking.

 Ms. Tomatore received her J.D. from the CUNY Law School, and her Bachelors in Sociology and Women’s Studies from CUNY as well.